Explicitly teaching science lab safety is too important to skip. Here are some super easy ways to teach and reinforce safety rules.

-While, I think the contract is extremely important to send home for parents and students to read through, let’s be honest.
+While I think the contract is extremely important to send home for parents and students to read through, let’s be honest.
 How many students actually read the contract in its entirety?
-Probably less than 5!
+Probably less than five!

 Now, I’ve seen teachers read through the entire document with the students.
 I’m not sure that middle school students have the attention span for that.
 While the lab safety rules are super important, it is not a riveting read!